mbiczo/Notes/stats.rst

 * There may be *counding* factors that are contributing to the disease.
 * Good observational studies *control* for confounding variables.

+Study Types
+'''''''''''

+Two types of studies are *cross-sectional* and *longitudinal*.

+In **cross-sectional** studies different subjects are compared to eachother during a snapshot in time.

+In **longitudinal** studies a subject is followed over time and compared with herself over time.

+**NOTE:**  If a study draws conclusions about the effects of age, find out whether the data are cross-sectional or longitudinal.

 Descriptive Statistics
 -----------------------